 Casa Blue Villa is located on top of a rocky hill in Agia Pelagia, Heraklion, Crete.

 This is also the beach where several ruins of the ancient port city Apollonia have been extracted.
-Walking along the cape of Souda and passing by the shrine, after a few steps you will be above the most beautifull beach of Agia Pelagia, Fylakes.
+Walking along the cape of Souda and passing by the shrine, after a few steps you will be above the most beautiful beach of Agia Pelagia, Fylakes.
 Fylakes (prisons) are small bays with green waters sheltered by the tall rocks of Cape Souda.
-In order to access Fylakes you have to go down along the rocky coast that lead to the beach or swim or take a sea bicycle.
-We consider this small beach as one of the top 10 of North Crete, so sont miss it!
+To access Fylakes you have to go down along the rocky coast that leads to the beach or swims or take a sea bicycle.
+We consider this small beach as one of the top 10 of North Crete, so don't miss it!

 Agia Pelagia was one of the most important ports in the region during the Venetian period.
-During the siege of Candia (today’s Heraklion) this port was used for providing help to the besieged Cretans.
+During the siege of Candia (today’s Heraklion), this port was used for providing help to the besieged Cretans.
 Later, the Turks built a fort here, traces of which do not exist today.
-Here, the legendary ship of Arkadi anchored during the Cretan Revolution, in order to provide ammunition to the rebels.
+Here, the legendary ship of Arkadi anchored during the Cretan Revolution, to provide ammunition to the rebels.

 Other nearby beach options are Psaromoura, Mononaftis, Mades, Lygaria, Paliokastro beach and others.